 It is a hassle.

-You can't control all that, but you can choose the best kerosene heater to avoid all this mess.
+You can’t control all that, but you can choose from the best kerosene heaters list I provide to avoid all this mess.
 And that starts by analyzing what you need in a heater.

 Fortunately, the following tips are helpful when deciding to buy a kerosene heater.
 In fact, this blog has received lots of personal emails from readers thanking for writing a short guide.